Read it in 5 mins • Listen to it in 6.5 mins

 Common practice mistakes

 If I had a penny for every time a new student has said the words “I want to play longer but I get tired really fast,” I’d have my own island in the South Pacific by now.
 It’s a question I also receive through email from social media followers and my students from the THQ Trumpet Lessons Online program.
-Basically, it’s a very common concern and learning how to build endurance so you don’t get tired fast when playing trumpet is a must-know.
+It’s no secret…fast fatigue is a big problem and learning how to build endurance when playing the trumpet is a must-know.

 It’s so frustrating to have the will to play and no face left to do it.
 However, over time and with correct practice you can develop the ability to play for one, two and even three hours a day, or more!

 Building endurance for advanced and professional trumpet players is a dedicated topic and deserves its own blog post.
 Plus, they usually play so much that endurance building is sort of “built” into the equation.
 However, for beginner and intermediate players the equation is a little more complicated.
 Without the demand of performance it’s easy to skip 3 days of practice and cause set backs.